yufeizhao/yufeizhao.github.io/gtac/index.md

 Wikipedia is often the first landing page for students (and even researchers) when looking to learn about a new concept.
 Unfortunately, many of topics in combinatorics are poorly represented on Wikipedia.

-**Your assignment:** pick a some topic (related to this course, even if tangentially) where the Wikipedia page is either non-existent or has room for substantial improvements.
+**Your assignment:** pick some topic related to this course (even tangentially related is okay) where the Wikipedia page is either non-existent or has room for substantial improvements.
 Edit Wikipedia to make it better.

 [Tutorial: editing Wikipedia](https://en.wikipedia.org/wiki/Help:Introduction)